aaronwang0509/forgerock_training_docs/VM_for_Win10/VM_for_Win10.md

 # Useful for reloading any changes made to the Vagrantfile without destroying the VM.

 vagrant ssh
-# Run it to build a ssh connection with the VM.
+# Run it to build a SSH connection with the VM.

 vagrant destroy
 # Use it when you want to completely remove the VM.